 6. Follow the Advice of the Marine Stewardship Council (MSC)

 The Marine Stewardship Council, usually shortened to MSC, is an organization that encourages fishermen to make a living without hurting the environment.
-The council was founded by the WWF, and anglers can apply for a certification that demonstrates their willingness to use methods that do not harm the environment.
-Furthermore, this label can show consumers that their food is coming from a sustainable source, protecting marine species, marine ecosystems, and marine resources in the process.
+The WWF founded the council, and anglers can apply for a certification demonstrating their willingness to use methods that do not harm the environment.

 7. Provide International Aid

-International age should also be provided to countries that have a shortage of resources.
-One of the biggest reasons why overharvesting and overexploitation take place is that the people who live in these areas need these resources to survive.
-If developed countries that have a surplus of resources provide those resources to countries that still need them, those countries might not have to use farming and harvesting practices that harm the environment.
+If developed countries that have a surplus of resources provide those resources to countries that still need them, those countries might not have to use farming and harvesting practices that harm the environment.Â

 These are just a few examples of steps that can be taken to limit the impact of overharvesting and overexploitation.